-- It’s not fully known how many people are affected.
-Reports suggest that 1 in 20,000 to 1 in 40,000 people have Dravet syndrome.
+- Reports suggest 1 in 20,000 to 1 in 40,000 people have Dravet syndrome.
 Three to 8% of children who have their first seizure by 12 months old may have Dravet syndrome.

-- Seizures lasting more than 10 minutes, seizures occurring on one side of the body, and seizures triggered by a warm water bath in children under 12 months old are considered significant risk factors for a Dravet syndrome diagnosis.
+- Seizures lasting more than 10 minutes, seizures occurring on one side of the body, and seizures triggered by a warm water bath in children under 12 months old are clues for a Dravet syndrome diagnosis.